Skip to main content

 Community Impacts

-Residents may experience noise and vibration throughout construction from excavation, demolition, and drilling activities.
-Noise may also be generated from back-up alarms from construction equipment; the alarms are required by state regulation.
+Construction noise may be generated from back-up alarms from construction equipment; the alarms are required by state regulation.
 Crews will also use lights during evening or early morning operations, as needed.

 Access to SR-55 and I-5

-The Project will include regional improvements at the SR-55/I-5 interchange that will be implemented at the end of the project.
+The Project includes regional improvements at the SR-55/I-5 interchange that will be implemented at the end of the construction.
 To improve safety and reduce congestion and delays, the McFadden Avenue on-ramp will only allow motorists to proceed to northbound I-5.
-Motorists using the on-ramp will not be able to merge left to get to northbound SR-55 or southbound I-5.
+Motorists using the on-ramp will not be able to merge left onto northbound SR-55 or southbound I-5.
 Read more in the FAQs.

 Frequently Asked Questions